 The goal is to produce our own API for both iOS and Android mobile devices, which would enable users mind to execute commands with the help of the third party device recording EEG waves.

-This is a very interesting project I have a chance to work on.
-As it says in the title – it is still in the works.
+This was a very interesting project I had a chance to work on.
 It was brought to our senior design team by Dr. Annelise Heinz, who had come up with this great idea for a platform that would help keep writers “warm” on a regular basis.
-More about this when the project is complete, but it is again a full-stack web site being built from ground up.

 Management Console for an Arcade Machine